 With an increasing number of us being forced to (or choosing to) work from home, many people are discussing the benefits.
 Your meetings don't have to happen in conference rooms, you can totally avoid going to a cafe every day (when you want to), and you officially have no commute.
 Not bad.
 But, if you're not careful, work-from-home positions can also come with legit downsides.
 If you're the sort of person who easily falls into the Dreaded Pit of Distraction, there's hope.
 Here's how I manage to get the job done from my apartment, and learn some of my tips and tricks for staying productive.
 Want to know if they work?
 The story you're reading right now was written from home sweet home.

 Set aside one whole room (if the real estate gods have smiled on you) or at least a portion of your home that is all business, and only business.
 If you start thinking of your bed as a desk, you'll start thinking of your desk as a bed.
 (Plus, working from your bed is horrible for your back.)

 2. Commence operation distraction removal.

-If you spend hours in front of Netflix or Now TV, consider cancelling your subscriptions (don't hate me!).
+If you spend hours in front of Netflix, consider cancelling your subscriptions (don't hate me!).
 You'll save some cash and you won't be tempted by Game of

 Thrones Procrastination.
 Also be aware of how productive you are while listening to music.
 Playing music constantly helps some people, and distracts others, so find out which one you are.

-Though it may not seem like it, working from home can drastically reduce the amount of calories you burn in a day.
+Though it may not seem like it, working from home can drastically reduce the number of calories you burn in a day.
 Fight stir craziness and the work-from-home 15 by devoting an hour of your day to getting physical (Olivia Newton-John style!).
-A gym membership is great, but if you can't swing it, invest in some light weights, an exercise ball, a yoga mat, or all three.
+If you can't swing hitting the gym, invest in some light weights, an exercise ball, a yoga mat, or all three.
 Anything to get you moving.

-4. Arrange your desk so that you're facing out a window.
+4. Arrange your desk so that you're facing a window.